Docks

 The new building closes the Dock Square to the east, creating a sheltered space where the folded and stepped shape of the Dock dampens the winds from the sea.
 The towers angle themselves to meet different urban spaces, and at the same time mark the eastern and western gates of the block.

-The ground floor contains public spaces for services, shops and restaurants.
-An atrium accessed from all commercial spaces becomes the heart and focal point of the building.
-The upper section contains wood-clad galleries leading to residential, guest apartments and community spaces.
+On the ground floor there are public spaces for services, shops and restaurants.
+An atrium, accessible from all commercial spaces, is the heart and focal point of the building.
+The upper part houses wood-clad galleries leading to residential units, guest apartments and community rooms.

-The house bodies are clad with balconies that have a weatherproof and robust facade of hot-dip galvanized sheet metal.
-Galvanization provides a crystalline coating that protects the metal underneath while providing subtle shifts in tone and shine.
+The building bodies are clad with balconies with a weather-resistant and robust façade of hot-dip galvanized sheet metal.
+Galvanization provides a crystalline coating that protects the metal while providing subtle shifts in tone and sheen.
 The joints of the sheet metal play with the rhythm of the balcony edges and on the northern facades the sheet metal folds like salt crystals.
 The expression is sharp, nuanced and rooted in the history of the site.

-There will be a total of 157 homes in the building and a garden with terraces shared by the residents will be built on the roof of the base.
-A southwest-facing sun shelf is created with plenty of shelter and a lush beach landscape.
-Seating areas, winding paths and wooden bridges intertwine the terraces.
+There are a total of 157 apartments in the building and a garden has been created on the roof of the base with terraces that are shared by the residents.
+Facing southwest, there is a sun shelf with plenty of shelter and a lush beach landscape.
+Seating areas, winding paths and wooden bridges link the terraces.

-Exterior and interior are markedly different in Docks.
-Inside the cool metal facade, residents and visitors are greeted by warm lighting and wood.
-Here, too, the association is with shipping and the many ships once built at the Kockum shipyard, whose metal hulls concealed cozy wooden cabins.
+The exterior and interior of Docks are very different.
+Inside the cool sheet metal facade, you are greeted by warm lighting and wood.
+Here too, there is an association with shipping and the many ships once built at the Kockum shipyard, whose metal hulls concealed cozy wooden cabins.